Developer Registry

-Our goal is to strengthen our community partnerships and engagement by seeking responses from mission-oriented developers (“Developer Partners”) with demonstrated experience to partner to develop new in-fill residential and/or multifamily housing and to rehabilitate vacant buildings for homeownership opportunities.
+Our goal is to strengthen our community partnerships and engagement by seeking responses from mission-oriented developers (“Developer Partners”) with demonstrated experience to partner and to develop new in-fill residential and/or multifamily housing and to rehabilitate vacant buildings for homeownership opportunities.
 The four Impact Investment Areas (IIAs) included in these offerings are:

 IIAs are neighborhoods that offer near-term opportunities to achieve inclusive, economically sustainable growth supported by a comprehensive multi-agency City strategy and significant public investments.
 They are located strategically near anchor institutions, major redevelopments, and recent neighborhood investments.
 As these areas stabilize and grow, they will serve as strong community assets that will help fuel subsequent transformational development in adjacent communities.
 These registries are sought to enhance the organization's agility, efficiency, and ability to deliver redevelopment projects quickly and consistently.